Published January 25, 2022

 This is great and it looks as expected.
 Please find the code sample inside IronPDFDemo.RenderUrlAsPdfDemo project.

-Now let us imagine that we have our invoice hidden behind some basic user authentication.
-We need to turn it into pdf with some customization: custom margins, header with document title, footer with creation date and pages, and custom css for "print" media type.
-The url for the invoice is at http
+Many websites are often protected by an authentication method.
+This section uses a provided username and password during the process of rendering a PDF file with some customization: custom margins, a header with the document title, a footer with the creation date and pages, and custom CSS for the "print" media type.
+The URL for the invoice is at http

 Accessing http